 At closing, all personal belongings left in the library will be placed in Lost and Found.
 Library materials will be reshelved.
+Closing procedures begin 20 minutes before stated closing times.
+At that time, materials to be checked out are to be brought to the Checkout Desk.
+Doors are locked promptly at stated closing times.

 Food and Drink